PhD Research Internship, Summer 2023

-The UCHRI PhD Research Internship Program is an opportunity for one UC graduate student to work on UCHRI’s systemwide programs for the summer, engaging in program development and evaluation and scholarly communications.
-The research intern will work up to 30 hours a week for seven weeks, typically between July and September (start and end dates are flexible).
+The UCHRI PhD Research Internship Program is an opportunity for one to two UC graduate students to work on UCHRI’s systemwide programs for the summer, engaging in program development, evaluation design, and scholarly communications.
+The research interns will work 30 hours a week for eight weeks, typically between July and September (start and end dates are flexible).
 This is an opportunity for graduate students to gain experience in program development and administration, and to help shape UC-wide humanities programming, especially as it relates to graduate student professionalization.

 Applications must be submitted online via Submittable by 11:59 PM (Pacific time) on the deadline date.

 The Research Interns will work on a variety of UCHRI initiatives and projects including, but not limited to: